A home is more than just a flat

 This is why we aim to develop the services we offer to our tenants, the shared facilities in our buildings, and opportunities for positive interaction with your neighbours and other local residents.

 The goal of M2 is to offer Finns rental homes they can afford.
 We do not seek to make a profit.
 Therefore our rents are determined by ARA’s absorption principle and are reasonable.
-At the moment, the demand for flats is particularly high in the Capital Region and in other growth centres.
+At the moment, the demand for flats is particularly high in the Helsinki Region and in other growth centres.

 What is M2?